WRU eyes extra showpiece matches in Cardiff

 The Welsh Rugby Union is considering extra matches at the Principality Stadium next season as it looks to boost revenue.

-A Wales match against a Barbarians side is being planned for the opening weekend of November, less than a week after the World Cup final in Paris.
+A Wales match against a Barbarians side is being planned for the opening weekend of November, a week after the World Cup final in Paris.

 A Premiership match between Bristol and Gloucester is also being explored.